-Local governments in Washington may impose a tax only if authorized by the are currently 29 different local sales and use taxes authorized under state law.
+Local governments in Washington may impose a tax only if authorized by the Legislature.
+Currently, the only local tax on aviation fuel is local sales and use tax.
+There are currently 29 different local sales and use taxes authorized under state law.
 The highest current aggregate rate of local sales and use tax is 4%.
 Combined with the state rate of 6.5%, Washington's highest current combined state and local sales and use tax rate is 10.5%.
 Local sales and use taxes are administered by the department.
-For more information on local sales and use tax, see the department's 2020 Local Tax Reference
+For more information on local sales and use tax, see the department's 2020 Local Tax Reference Guide at dor.wa.gov.